heyrocker/content-style-guide/06-web-elements.html.md

 Use title case, unless the heading is a punctuated sentence.
 If the heading is a punctuated sentence, use sentence case.
 Use sentence case for subheadings regardless of end punctuation.

-Always use heading styles from the drop down in your editor for these use cases, doing things like simply bolding text on its own line will not bring the same benefits, and causes problems for assistive devices.
+Always use heading styles from the drop down in your editor for these use cases.
+Doing things like simply bolding text on its own line will not bring the same benefits, and causes problems for assistive devices.

 ### Links